Serratus Posterior Muscle: Anatomy, Function, and Complications

 Origin and insertion:

-The Serratus posterior muscle is known as the spinocostal muscle because these muscles obliquely travel from the spinous processes of vertebrae to ribs.
+The SP muscle is known as the spinocostal muscle because these muscles obliquely travel from the spinous processes of vertebrae to ribs.

 The Serratus Posterior Superior muscle (SPS Muscle):